 Causes of dwarfism

-The child with achondroplasia faces a number of difficulties, including:
+Children with achondroplasia face a number of difficulties, including:

-- bowed legs - the legs are initially straight, but become bow-legged once the child starts walking.
-Over time, in some cases, the weight of the child's body causes the legs to bow.
+- bowed legs – the legs are initially straight, but over time (in some cases) they become bowed once the child starts walking

 - narrow foramen magnum – the child has a smaller than normal opening at the base of the skull (foramen magnum), where the spinal cord begins.
 This can sometimes press against the brain stem and cause symptoms including apnoea (cessation of breathing) and neurological signs.

-Problems faced by the adult with achondroplasia can include:
+Problems faced by adults with achondroplasia can include:

 Treatment for dwarfism